Borough Hall/Court Street station: BMT Fourth Avenue Line platform

-Design

 Since the tunnel descends to go underneath the East River, it was constructed with a deep-bore tunnel, making both track walls curved.
 The walls also still have their original Dual Contracts mosaic tablets and trim line.
 The name tablets have "COURT ST." in serif lettering, and tablets showing scenes of Borough Hall are located along the trim line at regular intervals.
 The western end (railroad north) of the walls is plain white.
 Yellow I-beam columns line both sides of the island platform at regular intervals with alternating ones having the standard black station name plate in white lettering.
-Some of these show the name "Carnegie", from Carnegie Steel (predecessor of United States Steel).

-Image gallery

 Surface connections

-In 1916, a single-track counterclockwise trolley loop was built around Borough Hall with both ends at Joralemon Street and access from westbound Fulton Street to the loop and from the loop to southbound Court Street.
-Passengers on lines that used the loop, Court Street, or Fulton Street could transfer to the entrance of this station complex bounded by those two streets and the loop, north of Borough Hall.
-The lines that used this loop included:
+When the original IRT station opened in 1908, there was a transfer to the Putnam Avenue and Halsey Street trolley line.
+Since 1898, a trolley loop had run in front of Borough Hall and along Fulton Street (Cadman Plaza West) and Court Street, but BRT officials expected that the loop would become congested with the construction of the Dual Contracts subway stations.
+In May 1914, a second loop on nearby Johnson Street opened.
+Passengers on lines that used the Borough Hall loop, Court Street, or Fulton Street could transfer to the entrance of this station complex bounded by those two streets and the loop, north of Borough Hall.